microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory.md

 * A SAS token keys is created and read from Azure Storage and then imported to Azure Key Vault.
 Using ARM template built in [functions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions): [listAccountSas](https://docs.microsoft.com/en-us/rest/api/storagerp/storageaccounts/listaccountsas).
 * An access policy grants the Azure Data Factory managed identity access to the Azure Key Vault by using ARM template [reference](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions-resource?tabs=json#reference) function to the Data Factory object and acquire its identity.principalId property.
 This is enabled by setting the data factory ARM resource's identity attribute to managed identity (SystemAssigned).

+### About this Solution Template

+This template gets a collection of JSON documents from a file on GitHub.
+It then extracts one of the text fields of the document, anonymizes the content and uploads it as a text file to the destination store.

+The template contains seven activities:

+* **GetDataSet**- Copy the dataset from GitHub to the first folder on the Azure Storage blob container (/dataset).
+* **LoadSet**- Loads the dataset into the Azure Data Factory memory for processing in a for-each loop.
+* **GetSASToken** - Get the SAS token from Azure Key Vault.
+This will be used later for writing to the blob container.
+* **SaveBlobs** - Is a For-Each loop activity.
+It includes a clause which is executed for each document in the array.
+* **PresidioAnalyze** - Sends the text to presidio analyzer endpoint.
+* **PresidioAnonymize** - Sends the response from presidio analyzer to presidio anonymizer endpoint.
+* **UploadBlob** - Saves the anonymized response from presidio to a randomly named text file on the target Azure Blob Storage.

 ## Option 2: Presidio on Azure Databricks

 By using Presidio as a Notebook step in ADF, we allow Databricks to scale presidio according to the cluster capabilities and the input dataset.
 Using presidio as a native python package in pyspark can unlock more analysis and de-identifiaction scenarios.